-- 117. The Authority considers in all the circumstances that the seriousness of the breaches merits a substantial financial penalty. - 118.
-The Authority has therefore decided to impose a financial penalty of £40 million.
+- 118. The Authority considers in all the circumstances that the seriousness of the breaches merits a substantial financial penalty.
+The Authority has reassessed the level of this financial penalty in light of the seriousness of the breach and determined that it should be reduced. - 119.
+The Authority has therefore decided to impose a financial penalty of £30 million.